Resources For Faculty & Staff

 Syllabus Statement

-• As per the Humboldt Syllabi Policy, the following language should be included in your syllabus
+• As per the Syllabus Policy, the following language should be included in your syllabus

-• Students with Disabilities: Persons who wish to request disability-related accommodations should contact the Student Disability Resource Center, Lower Level of the Library, Suite 8, (707) 826-4678 (voice) or (707) 826-5392 (TDD).
-Disability accommodations must be pre-approved by the Student Disability Resource Center.
+• Persons who wish to request disability-related accommodations should contact the Campus Disability Resource Center in Library 005, by phone at (707) 826-4678, or email at sdrc@humboldt.edu.
+Disability accommodations must be pre-approved by the Campus Disability Resource Center.

 Your classrooms should be equipped with at least one desk and chair for students with disabilities or temporary physical challenges.
-Please assure that students who need this equipment are able to use it.
-If you are not physically challenged yourself, please assume that others may indeed need that furniture -- even if they do not appear to be disabled: Please select another seat in the classroom. http://disability.humboldt.edu/
+Ensure that students who need this equipment are able to use it - if you are not physically challenged yourself, select another seat in the classroom.

 Making Online Learning Courses Accessible